View All Services

 Cavitary retinoblastoma, a rare variant of retinoblastoma, has ophthalmoscopically visible lucent cavities within the tumor.
 The cavitary spaces appear hollow on ultrasonography and hypofluorescent on angiography.
 Histopathologically, the cavitary spaces have been shown to represent areas of photoreceptor differentiation.
 These tumors have been associated with minimal visible tumor response to chemotherapy, which is thought to be a sign of tumor differentiation.

-Intraocular retinoblastoma is localized to the eye and may be confined to the retina or may extend to involve other structures such as the choroid, ciliary body, anterior chamber, and optic nerve head.
+Intraocular retinoblastoma is localized to the eye; it may be confined to the retina or may extend to involve other structures such as the choroid, ciliary body, anterior chamber, and optic nerve head.
 Intraocular retinoblastoma, however, does not extend beyond the eye into the tissues around the eye or to other parts of the body.

 Grouping systems are relevant for assessment of intraocular disease extension and are helpful predictors of ocular salvage.